LoyolaChicagoBooks/scalaworkshop/_sources/05-intro/intro.rst.txt

 Why Scala?
 ---------------

+In other words, why not Python, R, or Julia?

+Unlike those dynamically typed language, Scala is statically typed, object-oriented, and functional.
+As the language behind Apache Spark, a widely used data science framework, Scala has proven to be a suitable choice for data science.
+Scala is also an effective choice for learning computer science.

+Scala also addresses the *P3* concerns of performance, portability, and productivity in high-performance computing.

 Scala appeared on the programming language landscape in 2004 and has had a stable presence among the top 20 languages for over a decade.